-Land-end construction activities will involve excavation of sand to expose the trench which contains the existing ductlines (Figure 3-1).
+Land-end construction activities will involve excavation of sand to expose the trench which contains the existing ductlines (Figure 3).
 This work will be done just prior to the landing of the cable.
 The existing ductlines are buried in the sand at a depth of 3 to 7 feet.
 The upper layer of sand will be removed by machinery (either clamshell or backhoe).
 Layers of the sand which are closer to the existing cable will be removed manually.
 The excavated sand will be stored on the beach adjacent to the work site for later placement back into the excavated trench.
-Approximately 178 ($6' \times 248' \times 9'$) cubic yards of sand and rubble excavated from the trench will be stored on the beach adjacent to the beach adjacent to the cable easement for later use as backfill.
+Approximately 178 (6' x 248' x 9') cubic yards of sand and rubble excavated from the trench will be stored on the beach adjacent to the cable easement for later use as backfill.